Lithuania : Safety by City

 TRANSPORT & TAXIS RISK : HIGH

-The group of people most known for scamming tourists are taxi drivers.
-So much so that it is even recommended not to use taxi as transportation in Lithuania.
+The group of people most known for scamming tourists is taxi drivers.
+So much so that it is even recommended not to use a taxi as transportation in Lithuania.
 They are known for charging up to 10 times the real price of the ride.
 Apart from that, many drivers won't even negotiate - they just refuse to drive out-of-towners for any less money than what they offer.

 PICKPOCKETS RISK : MEDIUM